2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data-sources/custom/dynamic.md

 ## Differences to Compiled DataSources

-The main difference is that the DataSource is compiled on the fly, and that it's only available in that App.
+The main difference is that the Dynamic DataSource is compiled on the fly, and that it's only available in that App.
 The main advantage is that it's much simpler to create and maintain.

 💡 Dynamic DataSources always inherit from `Custom.DataSource.DataSource16`